tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

   <tr>
     <td style="width: 15em;">
-     Cycle 4 proposal templates are being created and when finailzed will be found on our [proposal templates page](proposal-templates.html)  </td>
+     Cycle 4 proposal templates are being created and when finalized will be found on our [proposal templates page](proposal-templates.html)  </td>
   </tr>

   <tr>